RodionChachura/booksconcepts.com/content/blog/digital-minimalism-by-cal-newport/index.md

 date: 2019-07-21
 title: "“Digital Minimalism” by Cal Newport"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+The goal of this book is to make the…"
 categories: []
 keywords: [Social Media,Digital Minimalism,Cal Newport,Reading,Summary]
 ---

 ### “Digital Minimalism” by Cal Newport

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/digital-minimalism-by-cal-newport-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### Introduction